YOUR RATING

 Third day

-A holiday in the Tuscan-Emilian Apennines takes us to Chiusi della Verna, surrounded by majestic woods and monumental trees.
-We walk along the picturesque Bosco delle Fate, immersed in the silence of the Casentino Forests, on a trek that regenerates body and mind.
-We reach the Sanctuary of La Verna, a place where spirituality, nature, and mystery come together.
-The guide recounts stories and profound meanings.
-Return to the hotel, relax, and enjoy dinner in the garden of the historic residence.
+Our vacation in the Tuscan-Emilian Apennines takes us to Chiusi della Verna, surrounded by majestic forests and monumental trees.
+We walk through the enchanting Bosco delle Fate, immersed in the silence of the Casentino Forests, on a hike that rejuvenates both body and mind.
+We reach the Sanctuary of La Verna, a place where spirituality, nature, and mystery converge.
+The guide shares stories and profound insights.
+Return to the hotel, relax, and enjoy dinner in the garden of the historic estate.

 Fourth day

-A day off in Casentino, dedicated to slow living.
-Relax in the park of the historic residence surrounded by Tuscan landscapes, with the option of cooling off in the pool.
-Alternatively, take a walk along the trails of the Casentino Forests or travel by train to Arezzo, among art, historic squares, and authentic atmosphere.
-A day without plans, to experience Tuscany following your instincts.
+A free day in the Casentino region, dedicated to taking things slow.
+Relax in the grounds of a historic estate nestled amid the Tuscan countryside, with the option to cool off in the pool.
+Alternatively, take a walk along the trails of the Casentino Forests or take a train ride to Arezzo to explore its art, historic squares, and authentic atmosphere.
+A day with no set plans, to experience Tuscany by following your instincts.

 Fifth day

-We continue our week of trekking in Tuscany by entering the deepest and wildest heart of the Casentino Forest National Park, one of the oldest and best-preserved wooded areas in Europe.
-We walk along historic trails and ancient mule tracks immersed in centuries-old forests, a true natural sanctuary.
-We reach the summit of Monte Falco, the highest peak in the park, from where the view stretches across Tuscany and Emilia-Romagna.
-From here, we continue towards Mount Falterona, a mountain sacred to the Etruscans and the source of the Arno River.
-The day ends at the picturesque Lago degli Idoli, a lake full of charm and mystery, nestled in the forest.
-Relaxing evening with dinner and company at the hotel.
+We continue our week of hiking in Tuscany by venturing into the deepest and wildest heart of the Casentino Forests National Park, one of the oldest and best-preserved forested areas in Europe.
+We’ll hike along historic trails and ancient mule tracks nestled within centuries-old forests—a true natural sanctuary.
+We’ll reach the summit of Monte Falco, the park’s highest peak, where the view stretches across Tuscany and Emilia-Romagna.
+From here, we’ll continue toward Monte Falterona, a mountain sacred to the Etruscans and the source of the Arno River.
+The day concludes at the picturesque Lago degli Idoli, a body of water brimming with charm and mystery, nestled in the forest.
+An evening of relaxation with dinner and good company at the hotel.

 Sixth day

-We conclude our vacation with one last trek in the park, crossing majestic forests of white fir trees that offer coolness and silence.
-We reach Camaldoli, one of the most evocative spiritual places in the Apennines, and visit the ancient Hermitage of Camaldoli, founded over a thousand years ago.
-We then resume our journey along shady and secluded paths to Monte Penna, a natural balcony overlooking Lake Ridracoli and the Sasso Fratino Nature Reserve.
-An intense finale that encapsulates all the magic of Casentino: nature, silence, and deep connection.
+We wrap up our vacation with one last hike through the park, passing through majestic forests of silver firs that offer coolness and silence.
+We reach Camaldoli, one of the most evocative spiritual sites in the Apennines, and visit the ancient Hermitage of Camaldoli, founded over a thousand years ago.
+We then continue our walk along shaded, secluded trails to Monte Penna, a natural balcony overlooking Lake Ridracoli and the Sasso Fratino Strict Nature Reserve.
+An intense finale that encapsulates all the magic of the Casentino: nature, silence, and a deep sense of connection.
 Return to the hotel for dinner.

 Seventh day

-After breakfast, it's time to say goodbye to the Casentino and the new friends you have met along the way.
-You exchange smiles, final stories, and contact details, with the promise—often kept—to meet again soon on new trails.
-This medium-level trek is one of the Jonas' must-do experiences: a journey that has been tried and tested over the years, offering a balanced combination of nature, walking, culture, and conviviality.
-Trekking in the Casentino Forest National Park offers authentic emotions, far from mass tourism, and deep contact with unspoiled and silent environments.
-You return with pleasantly tired legs, a light mind, and a heart full of images, scents, and memories that will continue to walk with you even after your return.
+After breakfast, it’s time to say goodbye to the Casentino and the new friends we’ve met along the way.
+We exchange smiles, final stories, and contact information, with the promise—often kept—to meet again soon on new trails.
+This intermediate-level trek is one of Jonas’s must-do experiences: a journey refined over the years, offering a balanced blend of nature, hiking, culture, and camaraderie.
+The trek through the Casentino Forests National Park offers authentic experiences, far from mass tourism, and a deep connection with unspoiled, peaceful surroundings.
+You’ll return with pleasantly tired legs, a clear mind, and a heart full of images, scents, and memories that will continue to walk with you even after you’ve returned home.

 The property is located near Poppi, a 40-minute drive from Arezzo and Florence.
-Train: from Arezzo, take the Arezzo-Pratovecchio/Stia line to the Porrena stop.
-The station is less than 100 meters away from the property as the crow flies.
-We recommend checking carefully for trains running on August 15.
+By train: from Arezzo, take the Arezzo-Pratovecchio/Stia line to the Porrena stop; the station is less than 100 meters as the crow flies from the property.
+We recommend carefully checking the train schedule for August 15.

 The property offers free car parking.